James Thomas Gordon

 The young man began to find his own, declaring a major in business management and marketing.
 He also took on volunteer opportunities his sophomore year.
 By junior year, he was chairing various committees, including Campus Activities Council Homecoming sponsorship committee.
 By senior year, this young man was at his fullest potential.
 He took on leadership roles, specifically as president of the Black Student Association, one of the greatest privileges in his tenure.
 The young man also served as a resident advisor and became a member of the esteemed organization, Kappa Alpha Psi Fraternity, Inc.

 As you would expect, this young man is yours truly, James Thomas Gordon.
-I am indebted to the University of Oklahoma for being an intricate part of my development, as I arrived a boy and graduated a young man with a passion for life’s service.
+I am indebted to the University of Oklahoma for being an intricate part of my development, as I arrived as a boy and graduated as a young man with a passion for life’s service.
 I currently serve as the director of residences at The St. Regis San Francisco, the most coveted hotel and residential address in the city.
 I have utilized my fine education, practical skills, and journey of many life transitions to ultimately arrive to this very privileged standing.

 Please allow my story to be a living testament of the leading education and long lasting experiences that await you at the University of Oklahoma.
 I wish you the very best in your educational pursuits and certainly hope to be able to call you a fellow Sooner in the coming months!